Great for special occasions such as Thanksgiving & Christmas.

-Can we all agree that gravy is an all time favorite condiment to slater on everything?
+Can we all agree that gravy is an all-time favorite condiment to slather on everything?
 Although we automatically associate this magic sauce with holidays such as Thanksgiving and Christmas, it can also be used at any occasion (or no occasion at all).

 Dark Gravy or Light Gravy?

 One thing to keep in mind is that the brand of vegetable bouillon you use in this recipe will have an impact on the final color of the sauce.
 If you use a lighter cube, then the final product will be lighter, and if you use a dark one, it will be darker.
 It seems very simple but it’s important to know this before you start.

 Now go on and pour that tasty gravy all over your plate!

 Keep scrolling to the recipe card for the complete list of ingredients and recipe instructions!

 Start by either boiling or microwaving the water and bouillon cube until it’s a well-combined broth, then set it aside.